Let’s look at how to run a regression test which will check every item on every screen and report all differences.

 In a regression test unclaimed bags are the red flags - these are differences between two test executions that were not expected.
 They need to be understood and resolved.

-The safety net has done its job - your regression test just proved its worth!
+The safety net has done its job - running your regression test just proved its worth!